ruqqq/ruqqq.github.io/content/posts/vim-crash-course-part-1.md

 - M -> Go to middle of the page
 - L -> Go to last line on the page
 - C-Up/C-Down -> Simply just page up and page down
-- C-O, C-I -> Jump to previous place/Jump back to next place
+- C-o/C-i -> Jump to previous place/Jump back to next place

 ### AceJump: Jump to any place on the page